-Customizing a drop-down list
+Customizing a Drop-Down List

-Tip • You might need to check if the drop-down list you are about to modify can be customized: for details, see Customizable Drop-Down Lists on page 51.
+Tip: You might need to check if the drop-down list you are about to modify can be customized: for details, see Customizable Drop-Down Lists.

-Restriction • While you can use this process to add a custom option (including localization) within a standard drop-down list shipped with FlexNet Manager Suite, it is not currently possible to localize the options within an entirely new custom drop-down list.
+Restriction: While you can use this process to add a custom option (including localization) within a standard drop-down list shipped with FlexNet Manager Suite, it is not currently possible to localize the options within an entirely new custom drop-down list.